OrchardSkills/OrchardSkills.OrchardCore.OrchardCore/README.md

 # Conclusion

 There are still many important pieces to add for the official release 1.0 but since the first commit back in November 19, 2014 it has come a long way.
 One crucial piece missing are requirements.
 Without requirements, how does anyone know when the software is complete.
 Passing tests need to be created and run successfully for all requirements.
 For the developers on the Orchard Core team, it has become their life's work.
 They are very committed individuals.
 Will it be successful?
+I hope so!
 That will be determined by the official 1.0 release date.
 This release date has been pushed back several times.
 A key component is documentation.
 Without concise and complete documentation, it will be hard for new developers to adopt the framework.
 Another key consideration is technical debt.
-Over the six years of developing Orchard Core, technology has changed.
+Over the six years of developing Orchard Core, technology has changed and techical debt may be a problem.
 Orchard Core needs to adapt and embrace new technology.
+I wish the best for Orchard Core.
+I want it to be successful!